McFlyD1ldo/One-Time-Pad/README.md

 # One Time Pad
 The one time pad is a very simple encryption algorithm that is still incredibly safe.
 To use it you have to provide the data that has to be encrypted and a file of your choice to use as a key.
 The key has to be atleast as big as your file or bigger.
-The key is used to encrypt your data a single time through an xor.
+It is used to encrypt your data a single time through an xor.
 Now your data can only be correctly decrypted using this key.

 ![image](https://user-images.githubusercontent.com/113838545/201472580-33558287-a286-428f-93c6-7aafcdc5ecea.png)